Jimjule/Bookmark-Manager/process.md

 Now that the .all method returns bookmarks, it's time to make use of the pg gem and refactor .all to access the bookmark_manager database.

 REFACTOR - The previous test won't work as the query I'm about to make will not return objects.
-Refactored test to simple return all bookmarks.
+Refactored test to simply return all bookmarks.

 Works as intended.